khushvirDhillon/weather-data-platform/README.md

 ## LLM validation

-The narrative generator constrains Gemini through structured output and prompt rules, but it does not currently perform comprehensive semantic verification of every generated statement against the underlying source values.
+The narrative generator constrains Gemini through structured output and prompt rules, but it does not currently perform semantic verification of every generated statement against the underlying source values.

 ---